 It was the association of civil rights legislation with John F Kennedy and Lyndon Banes Jonson that solidified Black loyalty to the Democratic Party for good.
 JFK proposed and LBJ signed the Civil Rights Act of 1964 which outlawed public discrimination.
 LBJs Republican opponent, Barry Goldwater, opposed it garnering Johnson 94% of the black vote that year, which was a record until 2008.
 Johnson later signed the 1965 Voting Rights Act.

 By this time the majority of Blacks had become Democrats.
-By 2012 only 16% of African Americans considered themselves Republicans.
-Although 88% of African Americans voted for Democrat John Kerry in 2004, 44% consider themselves to have a moderate political viewpoint.
-Only 28% consider themselves liberal in their political views.
+By 2016 only 8% of African Americans considered themselves Republicans.
+Although 88% of African Americans voted for Democrat Hillary Clinton in 2016, only 70% consider themselves democrats.
 Over the last 40 years Black Americans have consistently voted overwhelmingly for the Democratic presidential candidate.
 The most votes any Republican candidate received from Blacks since 1968 was Gerald Ford in 1976 (15%).

 Source: Joint Center for Political and Economic Studies New York Times http://www.nytimes.com/1996/09/19/us/gop-tries-hard-to-win-black-votes-but-recent-history-works-against-it.html http://www.factcheck.org/2008/04/blacks-and-the-democratic-party/ http://www.people-press.org/2012/11/07/changing-face-of-america-helps-assure-obama-victory/

 NOTE: Voting statistics are driven by polls and/or surveys which are conducted by several different news agencies and political organizations.
 This is why results of polls may differ depending on source used.